TheProxyCompany/proxy-structuring-engine/README.md

 # Proxy Structuring Engine (PSE)

 LLMs generate words like a firehose with no nozzle—powerful, but chaotic.
-PSE isn't a filter, it's a valve—controlling the flow, enforcing structure, and keeping creativity intact.

-The *Proxy Structuring Engine* (PSE) turns a stochastic LLM into a **stateful** engine capable of powering complex interactions.
+The PSE isn't a filter, it's a valve—controlling the flow, enforcing structure, and keeping creativity intact.
+It turns a stochastic LLM into a **stateful** engine capable of powering complex interactions.

-> The PSE keeps the model free to generate creative language while ensuring it stays within the paths you've deemed valid.
+> The PSE allows the model to "color within the lines".

 ## Installation